MAT Manual

 Return true if cuda is enabled (

-.
+*cuda-enabled*), it's initialized and allmatshavecuda-enabled.
 Operations of matrices use this to decide whether to go for the CUDA implementation or BLAS/Lisp.
 It's provided for implementing new operations.

 [function] choose-1d-block-and-grid n max-n-warps-per-block